elkozmon/zoonavigator/README.md

 Go to [http://localhost:9000](http://localhost:9000).

-**Windows and Mac users:**
+**Note:**

-If wanting to access ZooKeeper running locally on host machine (not in Docker container), [follow this advice](https://github.com/elkozmon/zoonavigator/issues/40#issue-495910852).
+If wanting to access ZooKeeper running locally on host machine (not in Docker container):

+ - Linux users may use `--net host` instead of exposing the port
+ - Windows and Mac users should [follow this advice](https://github.com/elkozmon/zoonavigator/issues/40#issue-495910852)

 ### Snap